How CompanyIQ Works

 0 to 20 pts

 Assesses average director tenure, board turnover in the last five years, and any governance flags.
+Where available, each director's full appointment history across all UK companies is included, highlighting links to dissolved or insolvent entities.
 Stable boards with experienced directors score higher.

 Market Position